krishsub/svc2svc-multitenant/README.md

 resides) to generate SAS tokens or keys, their lifetime, distribute them to partners or customers, monitor their usage, revoke them if necessary, etc.
-2. Once distributed, you have no way to knowing how the partner or customer is securing those tokens or keys and using them.
+2. Once distributed, you have no way of knowing how the partner or customer is securing those tokens or keys and using them.
 Remember, those keys or tokens are owned by you - i.e. you generate them and hand them out.